Job Hunting and Application

 Here are two essential points you need to consider in advance:

 - German is spoken in most companies in Germany.
 In some cases, English will do; but for most jobs, you need to be able to communicate in German.
 There are many ways to learn German or to improve your proficiency.
-Find out more in our chapters on "Language".
+Find out more on our topic page, "Learning German".

 - You need a work permit before you can start to work in Germany.
 For migrants, the work permit is directly linked to the residence permit.
-You can find out more about this in our chapter "Migration to Germany".
+You can find out more about this on our topic page, "Skilled Workers".
 If you have fled to Germany, whether you can work or not depends on your current residence status.
 You can find out more in our chapter "Work Permit for Refugees".

 What do I need to know?